-Starter Pokémon – your very first companion in every mainline Pokémon game – aren’t just your introduction to battling and adventuring.
-They symbolize the beginning of your personal journey through each generation.
-Traditionally, you’re offered three choices: one Fire-type, one Water-type, and one Grass-type.
-Exceptions exist, of course (looking at you, Pokémon: Let’s Go!), but this iconic trio formula remains a series staple.
+Your very first friend in every mainline Pokémon game, starter Pokémon are not only your means of adventuring and fighting.
+They represent your starting point on your individual trip through every generation.
+You have three options historically: one Fire-type, one Water-type, and one Grass-type.
+Of course there are exceptions (looking at you, Pokémon: Let’s Go!), but this classic trio formula is still a mainstay.

-Each starter Pokémon evolves twice, often gaining a secondary typing, and serves as a loyal partner throughout your adventure.
+Every starting Pokémon develops twice, usually acquiring a secondary typing, and acts as a devoted friend all through your journey.
 Let’s dive into every starter Pokémon from Generation 1 to 9, including some unique additions that break the usual mold.

 Platform: Game Boy, Game Boy Advance